cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/photovoltaics-balcony-power-station.md

 ## The Solar Table Project (Solartisch)

-I reside in a first-floor apartment with a south-west facing balcony.
+I reside in a first-floor apartment with a mostly south facing balcony.
 When I decided to set up a solar power station on my balcony, I quickly learned that mounting solar panels/modules[^solarmodulepanel] on the exterior requires permission from the community of owners (Eigentümergemeinschaft).
 Unfortunately, this opportunity only comes once a year during the annual assembly (Eigentümerversammlung), and I had missed my chance for 2022.
 A helpful resource was the document [Balkonkraftwerke in der